Gisborne

 AreaSearch analysis of employment trends sees Gisborne performing better than 90% of local markets assessed across Australia

-However, professional & technical services have limited presence at 7.2%, compared to the regional average of 10.1%.
-The area appears to offer limited local employment opportunities, as indicated by the Census working population vs resident population count.
-Between September 2024 and September 2025, employment levels increased by 1.6% and labour force by 1.8%, raising the unemployment rate by 0.2 percentage points.
+Meanwhile, professional & technical services had limited presence at 7.2%, compared to the regional level of 10.1%.
+Employment opportunities appeared limited locally, as indicated by the ratio of Census working population to resident population.
+Between September 2024 and September 2025, employment levels increased by 1.6% and labour force by 1.9%, causing the unemployment rate to rise by 0.2 percentage points.
 In contrast, Greater Melbourne experienced employment growth of 3.0% and labour force growth of 3.3%, with a 0.3 percentage point rise in unemployment.
-State-level data from 25-Nov-25 shows Victoria's employment grew by 1.13% year-on-year, adding 41,950 jobs, with an unemployment rate of 4.7%.
-Nationally, the unemployment rate is 4.3%, and employment growth outpaces the national average of 0.14%.
-Jobs and Skills Australia's national employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to Gisborne's employment mix suggests local employment should increase by 6.5% over five years and 13.2% over ten years, though this is a simple extrapolation for illustrative purposes and does not consider local population projections.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment will expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Gisborne's employment mix suggests local employment should increase by 6.5% over five years and 13.2% over ten years, based on a simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment